 (i) Older people who are carers themselves, of someone younger with a disability, or

 (ii) People who are caring for an older person.

 This program provides flexible support, information and referrals to family carers to support them in their caring role.
 We provide monthly information and support sessions, and monthly outings.

 Some of our activities also include care recipients.
 All activities aim to maintain the social, physical and emotional health of the carers themselves.
 We encourage carers to take appropriate respite.
 We aim to assist all who seek our assistance; however our priority is for carers needing the greatest support or those without other family help.

-There are many developments currently underway with the Home and Community Care Program in accordance with Federal Government changes to the way Aged Care Services are being provided.
+There are many developments currently underway.
 We will be updating these as they are finalised.